 Germ-free mice colonized with human fecal commmunities have diverse and unique community structures.
 Based on our previous observation mice with variation in their microbiota showed differences in colonization of C. difficile (9), we sought to explore the effect communties with greater variation had on C. difficile challenge.
 To produce communities with greater variation than mouse colonies with their indigenous communties, we used human fecal communities to establish a community in the intestine of germ-free mice.
 We inoculated a cage of germ-free C57BL/6 mice (2-4 mice per cage) with homogenized feces from one of 15 different human donors via oral gavage.
 The fecal community was allowed to colonize and stabilize for two weeks post inoculation [CITATION?].
 We then assessed the gut bacterial communities by sequencing the V4 region of the 16S rRNA gene extracted from fecal pellets (Figure 1A).
 The communities established in the mice group most closely to other mice recieving the same human fecal donor community than to either their respective donor or any mice who received stool from a different donor (Figure 1B).
 Most of the communities were primairily composed of populations of Clostridia, Bacteroidia, Erysipelotrichia, Bacilli, and Gammaproteobacteria.
 However, each group of mice harbored unique combination of class abunadances in their gut bacterial communities.
 Any alpha? compare to murine variation?
 Number of unique otus?

-C. difficile is able to colonize mice without perturbation.
+C. difficile is able to infect? mice without perturbation.
 Our goal was to test the effect of the variation in the microbiota on C. difficile infection.
 A typical mouse model of CDI requires pretreatment with antibiotics such as clindamycin to become susceptible to C. difficile colonization [CITATION].
 However, we wanted to avoid modifying the communties with an antibiotic to maintain their community structures and differences.
 Since these communties came from human donors which may have become susceptible through their own exposures, we decided to test if C. difficile was able to colonize these communities without any perturbation.
 After two weeks post incoluation with human fecal communities, the mice were then challenged with 10^4?
 C. difficile ribotype 027 isolate 431 spores (Add schematic?)
 (10).
 The mice were followed for 10 days post challenge and their stool was collected and plated for C. difficile CFU to detect colonization level.
 We hypothesized that C. difficile would most likely be able to colonize the mice with communities that came from donors which had a history of antibiotic use, one of the primary risk factors for developing CDI (TABLE, CITATION).
-Suprisingly, communities from all donors were colonized (Figure 2).
+Surprisingly, communities from all donors were colonized (Figure 2).
 The only two mice that were able to resist C. difficile colonization both recieved their community from the same donor.
 Therefore, the transplanted human fecal communties were susceptible to C. difficile colonization without the need for any perturbation.